cincuranet/blog/about.md

 I focus on anything that spans data access layers, business layers, testing, databases, parallelism, debugging, operating system concepts, cloud and scaling, programming language constructs and whatever is in between.

 I'm a long-time contributor to open-source.
 I've been doing it for over two decades.
 I'm a project lead for ADO.NET provider (and related providers like Entity Framework Core) for Firebird (the database).
-I work as a software engineer for Microsoft in .NET/performance area.
+I work as a senior software engineer for Microsoft in .NET/performance area.

 When not writing code I'm [speaking][speak], teaching and [writing][blog] about topics above.
 I speak at conferences, user groups, companies, ... and to whoever will listen.
 And write even for just a single reader.
 Because I like doing it.